openshift-labs/lab-build-an-operator/README.md

 oc get route lab-build-an-operator
 ```

 When the URL for the workshop is accessed you will be prompted for a user name and password.
-Use your email address as a unique identifier for the user name.
+Use your email address or some other unique identifier for the user name.
 This is only used to ensure you get a unique session and can attach to the same session from a different browser or computer if need be.
-For this workshop, the password you supply must be `operators`.
+The password you must supply is ``openshift``.

 Building the Workshop
 ---------------------